slatedocs/slate/source/includes/_integration.md

 Required steps to integrate FariaMQ:

-1. Determine your Application Code and Models to sync
+1. Determine your Application Code and Models to sync.
-2. Implement to Publish Messages
+2. Implement to Publish Messages.
-3. Implement to Subscribe/Receive Messages
+3. Implement to Subscribe/Receive Messages.

 Here we have OpenApply as the sample application, with the application code *OA*.
 And we plan to implement the synchronization of Student model.